fremahabankroh/aws-iam-s3-security-project/README.md

 - Replace IAM user access keys with IAM roles...

 ## Tools used
-AWS IAM · AWS S3 · AWS Console · JSON
+AWS IAM · AWS S3 · AWS Console · JSON · VSCODE

 ---
 ⚠️ No credentials, access keys, or sensitive data are stored in this repo.